mehran75/cachew/readMe.md

 # Cachew

-generic memory caching in golang
+generic memory caching in golang.
+- Suitable for holdin small amount of data in your go application.
+- Suitable for concurrent read and write

 # Usage
 ```go